wwwzhouhui/qwen_text2image/README.md

                en_US: The text prompt to generate image from.
 Describe what you want to see in the image in detail.
 For example "A golden cat sitting on a red sofa in a cozy living room".
-               ja_JP: The text prompt to generate image from.
-Describe what you want to see in the image in detail.
-For example "A golden cat sitting on a red sofa in a cozy living room".
-               pt_BR: The text prompt to generate image from.
-Describe what you want to see in the image in detail.
-For example "A golden cat sitting on a red sofa in a cozy living room".
-               zh_Hans: The text prompt to generate image from.
-Describe what you want to see in the image in detail.
-For example "A golden cat sitting on a red sofa in a cozy living room".
              label:
                en_US: Prompt
-               ja_JP: Prompt
-               pt_BR: Prompt
-               zh_Hans: Prompt
              llm_description: Text prompt that describes the desired image content in detail.
 The more specific and descriptive, the better the generated image quality.